NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--out_texture_dir`` If non-empty and if an input mesh was provided, project the camera images using the optimized poses onto the mesh and write the obtained .obj files in the given directory.
 Type: string.
 Default: "".
-``--nvm`` Read images and camera poses from this nvm file, as exported by Theia.
-Type: string.
-Default: "".
 ``--num_overlaps`` Match an image with this many images (of all camera types for the same rig) following it in increasing order of timestamp value.
 Set to a positive value